top of page

 But be careful when choosing the color.
 Selecting the right color and using it appropriately on a resume isn't as easy as it may seem.

-Color is the first thing readers see when they open your resume!
+Color is the first thing readers see when they open your resume.

-As such, colors on your resume send a message about you and your personal brand before the readers have even read the first word on it.
+As such, colors on your resume send a message about you and your personal brand before the readers even read the first word on it.

 While resume color schemes can make a resume visually interesting, color can make or break its success.
 It all depends on how you use colors to get the desired effect.